mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 == Changelog ==

+= 5.4.2 =
+* Fixed error in integration with Woocommerce.
+When you try to place an order
+* Fixed changelog and readme file structure

 = 5.4.1 =
 * Added new translations for notice message
 * Fix deactivate function to not throw an error